greenpeace-cee/mailutils/README.md

 ## Core Patch

-This extension currently requires the core patch located in `GP-9999.patch` to be applied.
+CiviCRM versions before 5.76 require the core patch located in `GP-9999.patch` to be applied.
 Depending on your CMS and path layout, some variation of this should work: